jaredpalmer/formik/docs/migrating-v2.md

 #### `FieldProps`

-**`FieldProps` now accepts two generic type parameters.** Both are optional but `FormValues` needs to be passed as the second parameter.
+**`FieldProps` now accepts two generic type parameters.** Both parameters are optional, but `FormValues` has been moved from the first to the second parameter.

 **v1**